 NRDA restoration under OPA is a process that includes evaluating injuries to natural resources and their services to determine the types and extent of restoration needed to address the injuries.
 Restoration activities need to produce benefits that are related to or have a nexus (i.e., connection) to natural resource injuries and service losses resulting from an oil spill.
-As part of the NRDA process, the Trustees consider a reasonable range of restoration alternatives before selecting their preferred alternative(s) (15 CFR § 990.53(a)(2)).
+As part of the NRDA process, Trustees consider a reasonable range of restoration alternatives18 before selecting their preferred alternative(s) (15 CFR § 990.53(a)(2)).
 The OPA NRDA regulations (15 CFR Part 990) provide factors (also referred to as evaluation standards) to be used by Trustees to evaluate projects designed to compensate the public for injuries caused by oil spills.

-The Open Ocean TIG developed a screening process, described in this chapter, based on the OPA NRDA regulations at 15 CFR § 990.53 to help identify the reasonable range of alternatives evaluated in this RP4/EA.
+The Open Ocean TIG developed a screening process, described in this chapter, based on the OPA NRDA regulations to help identify the reasonable range of alternatives evaluated in this RP4/EA.
 The reasonable range of alternatives is consistent with the DWH Trustees' selected programmatic alternative and the goals identified in the PDARP/PEIS.
 This chapter summarizes the injuries addressed by this RP4/EA and the projects considered in the reasonable range of alternatives.
-The restoration planning process was also conducted in accordance with the Consent Decree, the Trustee Council's Standard Operating Procedures (SOPs; DWH Trustees, 2021), OPA NRDA regulations, and NEPA and its implementing regulations (40 CFR §§ 1500-1508).
+The restoration planning process was also conducted in accordance with the Consent Decree, the Trustee Council's SOPs (DWH Trustees, 2021), OPA NRDA regulations, NEPA statute, and agency-specific NEPA implementing procedures and regulations.